beanbaginc/kgb/README.md

 self.assertTrue(obj.function.last_called_with('foo', bar='baz'))
 ```

 The whole call history will be searched.
-The arguments provided must match
-the call exactly.
-No mixing of args and kwargs.
+You can provide the entirety of the
+arguments passed to the function, or you can provide a subset.
+However, you
+can't mix-and-match between positional and keyword arguments made in the call.

 ### Check if the function ever returned a certain value